 My biggest hesitation about visiting India for the first time was enduring the 27 hour travel day from Toronto to Delhi via London.
 Prior to departure several friends, family and colleagues whispered in my ear “aren’t you nervous about the pollution, poverty, chaotic overpopulation and that uncomfortable Delhi belly?”
 I scoffed at the notion that after traveling to over 70 countries my first visit to India would be a shocking one.

 I arrived at Delhi’s Indira Gandhi International Airport half awake at 2am, quickly slipping into a sedan which spent the next 30 minutes weaving through the capital.
+All I could think about is one of the Bakery courses in Delhi that I had been recommended to go on.
+I was extremely excited!
 My first impressions of Delhi were that of a quiet and calm city whose streets were flanked with colourful gardens and lush, ancient trees.
 Chaos seemed to be sleeping.

 The car paused at the base of a grand staircase and moments later my door was propped open by a white glove adorned Punjabi man dressed in regal turban.
 As I skipped up the steps to the Ashok Hotel’s chandelier filled lobby I was welcomed by a massive bouquet of flowers which measured three times the size of my head.
 After being escorted to my suite I immediately hopped in the shower in an attempt to wash the jet lag away.
 I flopped into bed and crossed my fingers, hoping that I’d manage to sleep solidly through the night…